 The Brasfield scoring system is a scoring system for patients with cystic fibrosis.
 The score is based on conventional chest radiographic findings and has been reported to have good correlation with pulmonary function.
 There can be intra- and interobserver variability between radiologists.

-Cardiogenic pulmonary edema is a classification of pulmonary edema where the underlying etiology is due to left ventricular dysfunction.
-Causes include:
+Cardiogenic pulmonary edema is a subtype of pulmonary edema where the underlying etiology is due to left ventricular dysfunction.

 left heart failure